sidtronics/Multiplexed_Displays-arduino/README.md

 Just put the files on a M_Displays directory under "arduino/libraries" on your arduino IDE instalation.

 # Usage
-Create config file for your display module in display_configs directory.
+Create config file for your display module in src/display_configs directory.
 Examples of config files are provided along with templates for VM and HM display modules.
 Edit the config file for your display module accordingly.
 Now Include HM_Display.h if you have display which is multiplexed horizontally or include VM_Display.h if it is multiplexed vertically.
 Currently this project does not have documentation so refer source code for usage.
 For more information contact me:-